Our Master of Education degrees are designed to accommodate both new

 - EDUC 0601 - School Oral and Written Literary Practices

 - EDUC 0513 - Evaluation Techniques in Education

 - GNSC 0560 - Methods of Science Education Pre K-6

 - EDUC 0515 - Methods of Teaching Mathematics PreK-6

 - *Students who have already received the state SEI endorsement must take EDUC 0513.
 Students who have not received the endorsement must take EDUC 0631**Seminar hours will be required during practicum.

-Students must pass the required MTEL subject matter test (General Curriculum and Foundations of Reading) and have a GPA of 2.8 or greater before beginning the student teaching practicum.
+Students must pass the required MTEL subject matter tests and have a GPA of 2.8 or greater before beginning the student teaching practicum.
 Although students may be allowed to apply for the practicum with a 2.8 GPA, a 3.0 GPA must be maintained to remain in the graduate program.

 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.